psemdel/py-trading-bot/docs/strategies.md

 Following inputs can be defined:

 - name: name of this strategy
-- class: name of the Class in strat.py or presel.py used to determine when to perform orders using this strategy, the algorithm
+- class: name of the Class in strat.py or presel.py used to determine when to perform orders using this strategy, the algorithm.
 - perform_order: boolean that determines if automatic orders in IB should be performed.
-If False, only manual trade is possible
+If False, only manual trade is possible.
 - priority: figure to rank the strategies by priority.
 Lower figure has higher priority.
 Concretely, if the report calculated lead to the performance of 2 orders but you have money for only one, it will define which one to execute.
 - target_order_size: which order size in the base currency should be performed.
-For instance 1000, with base currency EUR, will perform order of 1000 euros
+For instance 1000, with base currency EUR, will perform order of 1000 euros.
-- minimum_order_size: if the target_order_size cannot be reached (not enough money), what is minimum size of the trade which should lead to a trade execution
+- minimum_order_size: if the target_order_size cannot be reached (not enough money), what is minimum size of the trade which should lead to a trade execution.
 - maximum_money_engaged: maximum total money that can be engaged in this strategy / stock exchange.
 To avoid having all the money invested in one strategy.
-- sl_threshold: stop loss threshold for orders performed with this strategy
+- sl_threshold: stop loss threshold for orders performed with this strategy.
-- daily_sl_threshold: daily stop loss threshold for orders performed with this strategy
+- daily_sl_threshold: daily stop loss threshold for orders performed with this strategy.
-- option_share_per: percentage of the order that should be performed with options instead of stocks
+- option_share_per: percentage of the order that should be performed with options instead of stocks.
-- option_min_days_distance: minimum time in day between now and option expiration
+- option_min_days_distance: minimum time in day between now and option expiration.
-- option_max_strike_distance_per: maximum difference between present stock price and option strike price
+- option_max_strike_distance_per: maximum difference between present stock price and option strike price.

 ## Algorithm introduction
 Fundamentally the bot differentiate two types of strategies: